 The Port takes general economic conditions into consideration when preparing budgets and forecasts.
-Uncertainties in the domestic and global economic condition continue to impact the Port and its tenants and customers.
-The Port's overall rental revenue stream remained stable and has seen some growth in recent years.
+Uncertainties in the domestic and global economies have an impact on the Port and its tenants and customers.
+The Port's overall rental revenue stream remains stable and has seen some growth in recent years.
 Revenue losses to the Port during economic downturns typically appear as rent payment delinquencies, larger write-offs of uncollectible accounts, and some fluctuation in overage rents (percentage rent obligation based on tenant-reported sales, usually in excess of an agreed minimum).
-Note 9 (pages 41-43) contains required financial statement disclosure information covering the future rental income stream from minimum rents over the noncancellable term of active operating leases.
-The Port anticipates that it will be able to maintain revenues at current levels with, at minimum, modest year-to-year growth.
+Note 9 (pages 44-45) contains required financial statement disclosure information covering the future rental income stream from minimum rents over the noncancelable term of active operating leases.